kiwihodl/Seed-E/README.md

 **Important**: The current implementation uses traditional `xpub` / `zpub` - based multisig setups, which have known privacy limitations:

 1. **Provider Snooping**: Providers can monitor the blockchain for any transaction using their `xpub` and see the entire multisig wallet's transaction history, even for transactions they didn't participate in.
 2. **Platform Trust**: Users must trust that Seed-E doesn't log or misuse the `xpub` data submitted by providers.
 This will be provable before Beta closes.
 3. **Limited Extortion Protection**: The time delay provides some protection but doesn't prevent extortion attempts.

 ### Privacy Roadmap

-We are committed to implementing advanced privacy solutions:

 #### Phase 1: MVP (Current)